VOLCANIC

 Spring east of Punch Bowl Spring Yellowstone

 On the other side of Punch Bowl Spring two pools are located, showing weak geyser activity from time to time.
-The one in the foreground of the picture is listed as UNNG-PBG-1 in T. Scott Bryan's book.
+In the picture the one on the lefthand side is listed as the geyser UNNG-PBG-1 in T. Scott Bryan's book.

 UNNG-PBG-1 west of Punch Bowl Spring Yellowstone